VNerdIO/Resume/README.md

 **Windows Team Lead**
 **May 2009 - Nov 2011**

 Worked on a development team responsible for major financial application.
 Led the fraud detection development efforts.
 Supported VMware, and Windows environments.
 Managed the Windows administrator team.
+Planned and maintained larger in-house systems.
+Coordinated with business units, scrum teams, and IT management to improve efficiency and plan upgrades.

 ## Larry Methvin Installation